alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-14-hadith-qudsy.md

 lang: en
 category: [hadiths, general]
 source: Fatwas of the Permanent Committee no. 11304
-excerpt: " The term Hadith Qudsy refers to Revelations from Allah in the Prophet’s words.
+summary: " The term Hadith Qudsy refers to Revelations from Allah in the Prophet’s words.
 Such Revelations were sent to the Prophet through the angel Jibril (Gabriel, peace be upon him) or by direct inspiration in wakefulness or sleep"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz